jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 **Alternative Tool Integration Patterns:**
 - Explored plugin-based tool loading but prioritized explicit tool binding for safety and traceability.

+**Alternative Logging Approaches:**
+- Considered standard Python logging but chose Structlog for structured JSON output and correlation ID support.
+- Evaluated custom logging implementation but prioritized proven framework for maintainability and consistency.

 ### 8.3 Trade-offs and Risks